rarooij98/communication-through-adafruitIO-feed/README.md

 Upload your code.
 Check your serial monitor to see if the button is working properly.
 It should say: "sending button ->", when the button input is being sent to your shared feed.

-The go to your Adafruit IO feed and check if you get a signal from the button.
+Then go to your Adafruit IO feed and check if you get a signal from the button.
 It should look something like this:

 <img src="" width=30% height=30%>